 - Special Care & Hospitalization

-If you are in need of emergency services for your pets outside our normal business hours, please look below.
+If you are in need of emergency services for your pets outside our normal business hours, please contact one of these emergency services locations.

 Oral hygiene is just as important for your furry little one as it is for humans!
 Dental disease is a leading cause of kidney and heart disease in both cats and dogs.
 The bacteria from bleeding gums and abscessed teeth can get into your pet’s bloodstream and cause damage to their kidneys, hearts, and other organs.